Blahah/scraperJSON-demo-paper/thresher and quickscrape.md

 ## **Scraping software: _thresher_ and _quickscrape_**

 ***thresher*** (http://github.com/ContentMine/) is a web scraping library that uses scraperJSON scrapers.
-It is written in Node.js and released under the MIT license.
+It is written in Node.js, is cross-platform, is fully covered by tests, and is released under the MIT license.

 ### Automatic scraper selection